justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-new-basic-payment-method/README.md

 	}
     ```

-    >Identifies the way in which the payment engine will use a given payment method.
+    >This identifies how the payment engine will use a given payment method.
 In this example, `COMMERCE_PAYMENT_METHOD_TYPE_OFFLINE` informs the payment engine that there are no online processing requirements for this payment method.
 There are two other payment type constants available out of the box: `COMMERCE_PAYMENT_METHOD_TYPE_ONLINE_STANDARD` and `COMMERCE_PAYMENT_METHOD_TYPE_ONLINE_REDIRECT`.
 For more information see [Implementing a New Online Payment Method](../implementing-a-new-online-payment-method/README.md).

 1. ```java
 	@Override